Easther Mayi Kith: Club career

+During her college career, Mayi Kith played for Dynamo de Quebec.
+After that, she joined French club Montpellier HSC on 2 January 2019.
+She also played for French clubs Metz and Reims before moving to Kristianstads DFF of the Swedish Damallsvenskan in 2022 and making nine appearances there.
+On 31 January 2023, she signed an 18-month contract with WSL club Reading.
+On 2 July 2024, Mayi Kith was one of the players released by Reading following their voluntary demotion to the fifth tier Southern Region Women's Football League.
+On 19 July 2024, she returned to France to sign with Première Ligue club Saint-Étienne.

 International career

 Quebec-born Mayi Kith represented Canada at the 2013 CONCACAF Women's U-17 Championship and the 2014 FIFA U-17 Women's World Cup.
 Daughter of Cameroonians, she made the one-time switch to Cameroon in order to play for its women's national team at the 2019 FIFA Women's World Cup.
 She made her senior debut prior to the competition, on 17 May 2019 in a 0–4 friendly loss to Spain.